Arsivnet/IPAdress/README.md

 # IPAdress
 Finds the IPv4 and IPv6 addresses for a given host.
-Written in C
+Written in C for Linux.

 Compilation is pretty easy.
 Just go to the directory where main.c is in a commandline and type:
 ```